Student Status

 EXAMPLE

 Melanie works for the college during her summer break.
 Instead of paying her wages, the school deducts the income from her fall tuition costs.
-We cannot use the value of the work or the hours worked when we determine if she is an eligible student.
+We can't use the value of the work or the hours worked when we determine if she is an eligible student.

 9. Work Study: